 Is Panama introducing new crypto laws?

 A Panama Private Interest Foundation (PIF) is a legal entity established under Panamanian law designed for asset protection and estate planning.
-It operates similarly to a trust but has its own legal status, managed by a Foundation Council without shareholders.
-The PIF allows founders to transfer assets for the benefit of designated beneficiaries while ensuring privacy and confidentiality.
-It cannot engage in commercial activities but can hold various assets, including real estate and investments.
+It operates similarly to a trust but has a legal personality, managed by a Foundation Council without shareholders (it has the figure of beneficiaries of the Foundation).
+The PIF allows founders or any third party to transfer assets to fulfill a purpose for the benefit of designated beneficiaries while ensuring privacy and confidentiality.
+It normally does not engage directly in commercial activities but can hold various assets, including real estate and investments, and do acts of commerce in relation to them.
 Key advantages include protection from creditors, tax exemptions on foreign income, and flexibility in managing family wealth.

 What is the price to set up a Panama foundation for DAO?